Fundamental analysis of stocks is to value investors as water is to fish.

 So to understand intrinsic value using DCF, one must estimate the total value of a business’ future cash flows.
 Typically this involves forecasting cash flow for a number of years as well as estimating the long-term cash flow of a business past that initial time-frame until the end of time.
 That long-term estimate is known as the terminal value.

 Once you’ve come up that, it’s time to adjust back to the present day by applying a discount rate.
 There are a number of different rates you can use.
-Warren Buffet often states that he simply uses the 30-year Treasury rate but another approach is to use the weighted average cost of capital (WACC), a measure that reflects the cost of raising funds.
+Warren Buffett often states that he simply uses the 30-year Treasury rate but another approach is to use the weighted average cost of capital (WACC), a measure that reflects the cost of raising funds.

 The present value that one calculates using DCF gives us a figure for the intrinsic value of a company.
 You can then calculate a per share figure to evaluate whether or not the company is worth buying.